History of Colin Cowherd in Timeline

 2003: Joins ESPN

-2004: The Herd on ESPN Radio Affiliates
+2004: The Herd Transmitted to ESPN Radio Affiliates

 November 13, 2005: Controversial Comments on Eddie Guerrero's Death

-On November 13, 2005, Colin Cowherd made controversial comments on the death of professional wrestler Eddie Guerrero on The Herd, leading to complaints and a reprimand from ESPN.
+On the November 13, 2005 edition of The Herd, Colin Cowherd made controversial comments on the death of professional wrestler Eddie Guerrero, leading to complaints and a reprimand from ESPN Radio general manager Bruce Gilbert.

-November 2005: ESPN Apologizes for Cowherd's Comments on Eddie Guerrero
+November 2005: ESPN Apologizes for Cowherd's Comments

 April 5, 2007: Directs Listeners to "Blow Up" The Big Lead

-2008: The Herd Simulcast on ESPNU
+2008: The Herd Added to ESPNU

 July 6, 2009: SportsNation Debut

-September 2012: Cowherd Announces Departure from SportsNation
+September 2012: Departure Announcement from SportsNation

-In fall 2013, Colin Cowherd began hosting the ESPN Sunday morning pro and college football talk show Colin's New Football Show.
+In the fall of 2013, Colin Cowherd began hosting the ESPN Sunday morning pro and college football talk show Colin's New Football Show.
 Also in 2013, Cowherd's first book, You Herd Me!
 I'll Say It If Nobody Else Will, was published.

 April 2014: Criticism for Remarks on The Ultimate Warrior's Death